 - The Last Modified date for all unpublished posts (e.g. draft posts), and

-- The Scheduled date for any posts scheduled for publishing in the future …
+- The Scheduled date for all posts scheduled for publishing at a later date …

-The section below explains how to display posts in the Table of Posts in Excerpt view.
+To display posts in the Table of Posts in Excerpt view, see the section below.

-To view Table of Posts options, click the ‘Screen Options’ tab near the top of the screen …
+To view Table of Posts options, click the ‘Screen Options’ tab in the top right-hand corner of your screen …

-The top section of the Posts screen will expand, revealing a number of options for configuring your Table of Posts …
+The top section of the Posts screen will expand, revealing several options for configuring your Table of Posts …

 Options are divided into the following sections

-- Columns – In this section you can tick/untick check boxes to display/hide columns in the Table of Posts.
+- Columns – In this section you can display/hide.

-- View Mode – Specify whether posts should display in ‘List View’ (default), or ‘Excerpt View’.
+- View Mode – Choose a radio button to select whether you want items to be displayed in ‘List View’ (default), or ‘Excerpt View’.

 (Save Posts options)